-a) Loans and credit accommodations to directors, officers, stockholders and other related interests (DOSRI)
+17.1 Loans and credit accommodations to directors, officers, stockholders and other related interests (DOSRI)

 The Bank, from time to time, provides financial assistance to officers and employees, as part of the Bank's benefit program, to meet housing, transportation, household and personal needs of officers and employees subject to the terms and conditions approved by the BSP.
-As at December 31, 2022, the Bank has unsecured and unimpaired outstanding loans with DOSRI amounting to P9,375 (2021 - P253,125).
+As at December 31, 2023, the Bank has interest-bearing, unsecured and unimpaired outstanding loans with DOSRI amounting to P1,051,389 (2022 - P9,375).
 The Bank has fully complied with BSP rules on DOSRI loans.

-b) Remuneration of key management personnel
+17.2 Remuneration of key management personnel

-The salaries and employee benefits given to the Bank's key management personnel for the year ended December 31, 2022 amount to P22,026,747 (2021 - P18,617,212).
+The salaries and employee benefits given to the Bank's key management personnel for the year ended December 31, 2023 amount to P25,102,331 (2022 - P22,026,747).
 Key management personnel include managerial and higher-level positions.

-Note 18 - Significant contracts
+18 Significant contracts